-Despite the advantages of UAVs in the next generation of wireless networks, there are certain limitations on their full-fledged use, which include, control over the movement of the UAVs by identification of waypoints, identification of appropriate location to increase the view over geographical area, number of users to be shifted over UAVs, and identification of the number of UAVs to perform a particular task \cite{7859281}.
-All these are optimization issues and can be controlled by forming laws for each of the problems.

-To resolve the above-described issues, this section introduces the concepts of survivability, coverage and mobility laws for efficient localization of multi-ABSs and non-failure based network formation for supporting QoS to the end users.
-In addition, NBRL framework is proposed, which takes into account the derived policies on survivability, coverage, and mobility for fixating the final decisions on the operations of hierarchical ABSs.
+Despite the advantages of ABS in the next generation of wireless networks, there are certain limitations on their full-fledged use, which include, \textit{control over the movement of the ABS by identification of waypoints, identification of appropriate location to increase the view over geographical area, number of users to be shifted over ABS, and identification of the number of ABS to perform a particular task \cite{7859281}.} To resolve the above-described limitation, this section introduces the concepts of survivability, coverage, and mobility laws for efficient localization of multi-ABSs and non-failure-based network formation for supporting QoS to the end users.
+In addition, the N-Block Recursive Learning (NBRL) framework is proposed, which considers the derived policies on survivability, coverage, and mobility for fixating the final decisions on the operations of hierarchical ABSs.